pastaalfredos/crispr-screen/README.md

 # crispr-screen
 Project from course Advanced bioinformatics (5MO127) at Umeå University.
-The purpose of this project is to analyze and optimize  sgRNA design for CRISPR knockout screening.
+The purpose of this project is to develop a model to analyze and optimize sgRNA design for CRISPR knockout screening.
 Authored by Alfred Lindqvist

 Software used:
 RStudio 2025.05.0+496
-R 4.4.3
+R 4.4.5

+🧬 **RShiny App (last update Jun 2 2025)**: [Visit the website to view the model's progress!](https://pastaalfredos.shinyapps.io/crispr-app/)

 ## Installation
 To install the package from Github: